harumuki/thorsten-hans.com/_posts/2018-02-21-cronjobs-in-managed-azure-container-services-aks-using-azure-files-and-net-core.md

 ```

 @@ The .NET Core Application
 The .NET Core Console application is very simple.
-It’s just *File->New Project->Console Application*.
+It's just *File->New Project->Console Application*.
 All application code belongs to the `Main` method within `Program.cs`.

 ```csharp
 # Program.cs